Tomahawkd/speedtest-framework/README.md

 For MacOS, the framework is fully compatiable.(My develop env)
 For Linux, need link to pthread and m(math lib).(Actually this should exist in Linux).
-For Windows, I haven't get familiar to Windows API, but it may update in the future release.
+For Windows, I've update an experimental speed test, but may still buggy.